 Curious about camping in Michiana, on the Michigan/Indiana border?
 You'll love it!
-You will also love an awesome donut so good the locals call it Amish Crack.
+You will also love an awesome donut so good the locals call it Amish Crack…

-We've passed through the Southwestern Michigan and Northern Indiana area many times before on our frequent visits to Elkhart, which, is the RV Capital of the World, is home to many RV companies and RV suppliers.
-But over the past several visits, we noticed lots of small camping signs along the two-lane M-40 highway leading to Elkhart.
+We love camping in Michiana, a beautiful rural area of lush agricultural land, old hardwood forests, and sparkling blue lakes.
+We've passed through the Southwestern Michigan and Northern Indiana area many times before on our frequent visits to Elkhart, which is the RV Capital of the World and is home to many RV companies and RV suppliers.

-So the other day, instead of going straight to Elkhart, we decided to do a little exploring and spend a couple of nights camping in the area.
+But over several visits, we noticed lots of small camping signs along the two-lane M-40 highway leading to Elkhart.
+So instead of going straight to Elkhart, we finally decided one day to do a little exploring and spend a couple of nights camping in the area.

 We visited Fish Lake, Bair Lake, Corey Lake, Gravel Lake, and several more Michiana lakes before seeing a sign off the Marcellus Highway for the Goff Lake RV Campground.
 The campground has no website, just a phone number (269-646-1211).
 It's located a mile down a dirt road bordered by farmer's fields.

-Goff Lake RV Campground is in the heart of Michiana
+Goff Lake RV Campground Is in the Heart of Michiana

 And it is a delightful place, quiet and clean and really peaceful.
 We spend two nights there, watching the campground fishermen putter off onto tiny Goff Lake (which connects to two other lakes) to fish for bass, crappie, and bluegills.
 Trails and quiet pathways let us get in two-mile walks with Bo.